gaoxuesong/world-cup-predictions/README.md

 # world-cup-predictions
 Predict the results of FIFA World Cup 2018 group stage using historical game results.

+## Approach

+In current version, a super simplistic approach is used: for a given game, if the two teams met before, the score of the most recent game is predicted.
+If the teams never met, a 0-0 raw is predicted.

+## Dataset

+The [results.csv](./results.csv) file comes from the [International football results from 1872 to 2018 Kaggle dataset](https://www.kaggle.com/martj42/international-football-results-from-1872-to-2017), courtesy of [Mart Jürisoo](https://www.kaggle.com/martj42).

 ## How to use

 Just run the script: